microsoft/FluidFramework/docs/content/docs/concepts/Breaking Changes and Supported Patterns.md

 1. Maximize the ease of making user code supported, and make it easy to tell if user code is supported.
 2. Make it easy for developers of the package to know if a change is Incompatible.
 3. Maximize package developer's ability to make useful changes be Backwards Compatible.
-4. Maximize ease of adopting Incompatible Changes in SUpported User Code.
-For example use the compiler to assist Supported Users know where they have to update their code to reduce the risk of broken runtime behavior if the necessary adjustment is missed.
+4. Maximize ease of adopting Incompatible Changes in Supported User Code.
+For example use the compiler to inform Supported Users where they have to update their code to reduce the risk of broken runtime behavior if the necessary adjustment is missed.

 ## Why Trivial Supported Patterns are not enough: